 After clicking the "Install Server" button in the plugin settings, the plugin will automatically:

-While the configuration process is automated, it requires your explicit permission to install the server binary and modify the Claude Desktop configuration.
-No additional manual configuration is required beyond this initial setup step.
+The configuration process is automated but requires your explicit permission to install the server binary and modify the Claude Desktop configuration.

 If you encounter issues: